MauraYufi/GhostInvent-BE/README.md

 ## About The Project

-This the backend side of the full project that is intended to fullfill the task of Web Application Development subject. iNventory is an inventory management web app for people that need a tool to monitor their product stocks so their business' or store's buy and sell activity can be tracked and stay organized.
+This the backend side of the full project that is intended to fullfill the task of Integration of Application and Information.
+Ghostery is an hospital's inventory management web app for record and monitor entry and exit or buy and issue hospital equipment that is integrated with the hospital cashflow application.

 ### Built With